Tlaib running for new Detroit-area seat after redistricting

 The old maps had 15 such seats by decade’s end: two in the U.S. House, two in the state Senate and 11 in the state House.
 Now there are seven, all in the state House.

-Commissioners say the new maps comply with the federal Voting Rights Act because Black voters can elect minority candidates without comprising at least half of a district’s electorate.
+Commissioners say the plans comply with the federal Voting Rights Act because Black voters can elect minority candidates without comprising at least half of a district’s electorate.

 Redistricting will shake up Michigan’s congressional delegation in other ways, with some incumbents moving to run in new seats.
 In-district residency, while not a legal requirement, is politically beneficial.

-Five of the 13 districts are potentially competitive, with at least three forecast as toss-ups.
+Five of the 13 districts are potentially competitive, with three forecast as toss-ups — up from two now.
+There could be 7-6 splits in favor of either party if it is close statewide.
+It was 9-5 for Republicans most of the last decade until 2018, when Democrats flipped two seats to make it 7-7.

 Two Democratic incumbents, Reps.
 Andy Levin and Haley Stevens, will compete for a Democratic seat in Oakland County.
 Across the state along Lake Michigan, Republican Reps.
 Fred Upton and Bill Huizenga may square off in a primary after being drawn together in a GOP district.
-Upton has not announced his candidacy.

-The only other incumbent to not yet divulge his plan is Republican Rep. Jack Bergman, who represents the Upper Peninsula and northern Lower Peninsula.
+Upton is the only incumbent to not yet divulge whether he will seek reelection.

 Follow David Eggert at https://twitter.com/DavidEggert00